How to Be a Great Boss, Gino Wickman and Rene Boer, (Dallas: BenBella Books, 2016).

 Buy it here on Amazon.

-Building on his Entrepreneurial Operating System, Gino Wickman teams up with Rene Boer to co-author How to be a Great Boss.
+Gino Wickman teams up with Rene Boer to co-author How to Be a Great Boss.
 The book talks about the characteristics that make up a great boss and provides readers with the tools to cultivate these characteristics.
 Ultimately, the ability to be a great boss is a conscious decision, namely, leaders need to want to be a great boss in order to become one.
 Once they know that they want to be great, the supporting tools will help them elevate their leadership style to bring the best out of themselves and their team members.

 Key idea #1 – Characteristics of a great boss